What is Wave Theory?

 What is Dow Theory?

 Dow theory refers to the appearance of retracements in a trend due to certain conditions.
 The market is usually not going in a straight line, and there will always be some fluctuations.
 This retracement may be as strong as 2/3, 1 /2 or 1/3 of the previous increase/decrease in the market.
 In a rising market, after three wave rises there are usually two falling waves in the subsequent market.
+It is similar to Elliot's wave theory in that it theorizes the price of asset moves in waves.

 Wave theory in the upward trend

 A bullish trend refers to the successive breaking through of the high points after a reversal in the market, and in which the next low point is higher than the previous low point.
 This is a typical upward trend.
-As shown in the figure below, this kind of market appears as an indication that there are an increasing demand for the asset with more buy orders then sell orders.
+As shown in the figure below, this kind of market appears as an indication that there is an increasing demand for the asset with more buy orders then sell orders.

 The Fibonacci retracement tool, as shown below on the Trading page of Bybit, is a practical tool for market analysis.
-Zoom out to see a all the candles in your selected area.
+Zoom out to see all the candles in your selected area.
 On the left toolbar, select the Fibonacci retracement to analyze the retracement of said specified interval.

 In the selected area below, after the market experienced three rising waves, the market outlook showed two rounds of adjustment, before having a new rising market.
 The key points to be noted are 78.6%, 61.8%, 50.0%, and 38.2%, of which 61.8% are in the third-half, and 50.0% is one-half, and 38.2% to 23.6%.
 The interval is two-thirds.
 If in the following market, the price rebounds to 61.8% and then rebounds, then continue to fall, you can consider shorting.

-In the market below, when the price is back by 61.8%, Dow's theory can be used here to determine what to do next.
+In the market below, when the price is down by 61.8%, Dow's theory can be used here to determine what to do next.
 It is recommended that the price starts after the return of more than one-third.
 In the area shown in the figure, the price backstop does not exceed one-third and enters the downtrend.
 It is not recommended to enter the order in this interval.

 In the chart below, the market has had a retracement of more than one-third, breaking through the Fibonacci range, and the market has stabilized up after the retracement.
 At this time, you can enter the market to make orders.
 The Stop-Loss can be set at a more conservative point, the profit-and-loss ratio is set to 1:1.33, and if 10 Bitcoin is used as margin, the amount received after exiting the trade would be 13.3 Bitcoin.